Wisconsin Public Service Corporation: History

 WPS owns two coal, and one natural gas power generation plants.
 It also owns 15 hydroelectric power plants on the Wisconsin, Tomahawk, Peshtigo and Menominee rivers, and a wind farm in northeastern Iowa.
-The Weston Power Plant is coal-fired power plant rated at 981 megawatts and is located near Wausau, Wisconsin.
+The Weston Power Plant is a coal-fired power plant rated at 981 megawatts and is located near Wausau, Wisconsin.
 The Weston 4 unit was built in 2008 and is considered to be one of the cleanest coal-fired power plants in the country.
 The J. P. Pulliam Generating Station was a 375 MW coal-fired generating plant located near downtown Green Bay that was shuttered in 2018.
 The Fox Energy Center is the company's most recent acquisition (2012).
 It is a natural gas–fired power plant, has a capacity of nearly 500 megawatts and is located near Kaukauna, Wisconsin.

 The company's transmission voltages are 69,000 volts, 115,000 volts, 138,000 volts and 345,000 volts.
 WPS also has a few sub-transmission lines operating at 46,000 volts.
 The 115 kV and 46 kV lines are mostly used in the western part of Wisconsin Public Service's service area in the Wausau, Rhinelander and Stevens Point.
 WPS mostly uses 24,900/14,400 volts as its distribution voltage, however, 12,470/7,200 volts systems can be found in a few rural areas.
 WPS is interconnected on the power grid to Minnesota Power in Duluth, Minnesota via the Arrowhead-Weston 345,000 volt line and to Xcel Energy via the Arpin-Rocky Run 345,000-volt line.